NixOS/nix.dev/source/tutorials/nix-language.md

 Often it is not possible to determine from the code at hand
 - the data type of a named value or function argument.
-- the data type a called function accepts for its operand.
+- the data type a called function accepts for its argument.
 - which attributes are present in a given attribute set.

 Example: